 5.1 Members of the management board and members of the supervisory board notify the management board or the supervisory board, respectively, of any conflict of interest which has arisen or may arise, and refrain from discussions on the issue which may give rise to such a conflict of interest in their case.
+The principle is applied.

 5.2 Where a member of the management board or a member of the supervisory board concludes that a decision of the management board or the supervisory board, respectively, is in conflict with the interest of the company, he or she should request that the minutes of the management board or supervisory board meeting show his or her dissenting opinion.
+The principle is applied.

 5.3 No shareholder should have preference over other shareholders in related party transactions.
 The foregoing also concerns transactions concluded by the company's shareholders with members of the company's group.
+The principle is applied.

 5.4 Companies may buy back their own shares only in a procedure which respects the rights of all shareholders.
+The principle is applied.

-- 5.5 If a transaction concluded by a company with its related party requires the consent of the supervisory board, before giving its consent the supervisory board assesses whether to ANSWER a prior opinion of a third party which can provide valuation of the transaction and review its economic impact.
-The principle is applied. - 5.6 If a related party transaction requires the consent of the general meeting, the supervisory board issues an opinion on the rationale of such transaction.
+5.5 If a transaction concluded by a company with its related party requires the consent of the supervisory board, before giving its consent the supervisory board assesses whether to ANSWER a prior opinion of a third party which can provide valuation of the transaction and review its economic impact.
+The principle is applied.

+5.6 If a related party transaction requires the consent of the general meeting, the supervisory board issues an opinion on the rationale of such transaction.
 In that case, the supervisory board assesses whether to ANSWER a prior opinion of a third party referred to in principle 5.5.
-The principle is applied. - 5.7 If a decision concerning the company's significant transaction with a related party is made by the general meeting, the company should give all shareholders access to information necessary to assess the impact of the transaction on the interest of the company before the decision is made, including an opinion of the supervisory board referred to in principle 5.6.
 The principle is applied.
+Comments of the Company : The principle is not applicable.
+There are not provisions in the Company' Article of Association that would require a consent of the general meeting for a related party transaction.

+5.7 If a decision concerning the company's significant transaction with a related party is made by the general meeting, the company should give all shareholders access to information necessary to assess the impact of the transaction on the interest of the company before the decision is made, including an opinion of the supervisory board referred to in principle 5.6.
+The principle is applied.
+Comments of the Company : The principle is not applicable.
+There are not provisions in the Company' Article of Association that would require a consent of the general meeting for a related party transaction.